Taylor Swift masters dispute: Financial impact

 The re-recordings were widely successful.
 The original Fearless was charting at number 157 on the US Billboard 200 chart before the impact of Fearless (Taylor's Version), after which the original dropped 19 percent in sales and fell off the chart completely, while the re-recording debuted at number one.
 Ben Sisario of The New York Times opined that Fearless (Taylor's Version) "accomplished what appeared to be one of Swift's goals: burying the original Fearless."
+This became a pattern: Each announcement of a Taylor's Version album caused a spike in interest in the original album, but upon release of the new recording, the original plummeted in consumption and exited the chart; the original Red dropped by 45 percent, Speak Now by 59 percent and 1989 by 44 percent, following the release of their respective re-recordings.
+In October 2023, Bloomberg News estimated the value of the four re-recordings to be $400 million.

-International Federation of the Phonographic Industry reported her as the world's best-selling soloist and female artist of 2021.
+The International Federation of the Phonographic Industry reported that Swift was the world's best-selling soloist and female artist of 2021.
 Forbes estimated her 2021 earnings to be US$52,000,000, and opined that Swift "recreating her catalog also sets [her] up for a potentially massive payday".
 Her publication rights over her first six albums were valued at $200 million in 2022.
 Rolling Stone reported in January 2022 that Swift was the highest-paid female musician of 2021, owing to Fearless (Taylor's Version) and Red (Taylor's Version), ahead of artists who released brand new albums that year.
 In December 2022, Billboard reiterated that Swift was the top earning musician overall in 2021, taking home an estimated $65.8 million, followed by English band the Rolling Stones ($55.5 million).

+Following news of Swift's purchase of the masters, her entire discography experienced a surge in consumption, with a drastic increase in the streams of Swift's first six studio albums—the albums she purchased the masters for.
+Spotify shared the figures with The Hollywood Reporter, who reported that the streams of all the original versions of the six albums at least doubled on May 30, 2025, compared to their average daily streams from April 1 through May 29.